Gavalohori (or Gavalochori)

 The Villa Mia is located on the outskirts of Gavalohori - an ancient and attractive Cretan village just a few minutes drive inland from the coast and only 25 km east of Venetian Chania and its airport.
 The attractive harbour town of Rethymnon, with its characteristic Turkish minarets, quiet cool backstreets and leather markets, is 25 km along the coast in the other direction.

 Gavalohori stands at the end of a beautiful green and wooded valley leading the 3.5 km to the sea at Almyrida.
 The village is renowned locally for the work of its women's cooperative.
 These local ladies wish to keep ancient Cretan traditions alive, including the manufacture of hand made lace, silk, pottery and honey.
 In keeping with the local folk traditions there is a small folk museum in the centre of the village which is well worth a visit.

-There are at least 4 places to eat within walking distance of the villa (including more than one with free wi-fi).
+There are at least 3 places to eat within walking distance of the villa (including more than one with free wi-fi).
 At the bottom of the lane from the villa the renowned Gavalianos Kafenes taverna (known locally as "Monica's") offers local specialities and Cretan hospitality to locals and visitors alike, serving delicious Cretan food in a delightful setting at very reasonable prices.
+Just across the road is the ethnic Elpidas cafenion where the locals drink but which is run by Georgios who has worked in America and can serve you a drink or some excellent grilled food.
 Down a back lane near the village museum the tiny taverna Arismari serves mouthwatering Cretan specialities underneath a huge plane tree to the sound of gentle jazz music.
-Both are highly recommended and very atmospheric.
+All are highly recommended and very atmospheric.

 There are two small supermarkets in the village, both easily walkable from the villa, and both stocking a good range of fresh locally grown fruit and vegetables, bottled, canned and frozen goods to stock the villa freezer.